 Papeeria is an online LaTex editor where you need to pay $5/month to get ten active LaTex projects.
 It also has a free version, but you can only get one active project.
 This tool has useful features, and one of the best is its vast library of templates.

-In the templates, there are technical paper layouts, journal articles, scientific magazines, and much more.
+There are technical paper layouts, journal articles, scientific magazines, and much more in the templates.
 Just choose any one design and start editing your content.

 It also allows the users to collaborate with other members on your document and sync all the changes on Google Drive, Dropbox, or GitHub.